-The University determines the amount of need-based aid for which a student is eligible based on the information provided on the aid applications, and provides a financial aid package that fully meets that need.
-Students must re-apply annually and meet all eligibility requirements for need-based aid.
+The University will determine the amount of need-based aid for which a student is eligible and will provide a financial aid package that fully meets that need.
+Students must re-apply annually and meet all eligibility requirements.

-University of Richmond Grants and Scholarships: The Office of Financial Aid awards need-based University Grants and numerous endowed and annual fund scholarships on the basis of demonstrated financial need and, in some cases, according to academic standing and scholarship requirements.
+University of Richmond Grants and Scholarships The Office of Financial Aid awards need-based University Grants and numerous endowed and annual fund scholarships on the basis of demonstrated financial need and, in some cases, according to academic standing and scholarship requirements.
 These grants and scholarships do not need to be repaid.

-Federal Pell Grant: This grant from the federal government is for students with the highest level of demonstrated need.
+Federal Pell Grant This grant from the federal government is for students with the highest level of demonstrated need.
 It is gift aid and does not need to be repaid.

-Federal Supplemental Educational Opportunity Grant (FSEOG): FSEOG is gift assistance that does not need to be repaid and is awarded to students with the highest level of demonstrated need.
+Federal Supplemental Educational Opportunity Grant (FSEOG) FSEOG is gift assistance that does not need to be repaid and is awarded to students with the highest level of demonstrated need.